pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-assignment-two.md

 }
 </code></pre>

 Within the square brackets `[]` of the features property we see another curly brace `{` followed by the familiar `type` property.
 This time, the value of the `type` property is just `Feature`, not `FeatureCollection`.
 That's because we're now looking the GeoJSON data for a single polygon representing an individual tracing assignment.
 The three properties of this `Feature` object are `type`, `properties`, and `geometry`.
-To make an analogy to Shapefiles, `properties` contains all of the feature's attribute information, like the .dbf file, and `geometry` contains information identifying what type of feature it is and a listing of all the vertices of the shape, like the .shp file.
+To make an analogy to Shapefiles, `properties` contains all of the feature's attribute information, like the .dbf file, and `geometry` contains information identifying what type of feature it is and a listing of all the coordinates for the vertices of the feature, like the .shp file.

 To select your tracing assignment boundaries `Polygon` `Feature` from within all of the features, you'll need to create a GeoJSON with list of `"features": [...]` that includes only your `Feature`.
-The tool at http://geojson.io will set you up with an empty GeoJSON `FeatureCollection` you can copy and paste your `Feature` into, or you can copy and paste all the GeoJSON text I have provided into the text pane at geojson.io and edit it down to just your assigned feature.
+The tool at http://geojson.io will set you up with an empty GeoJSON `FeatureCollection` you can copy and paste your `Feature` into, or you can copy and paste all the GeoJSON text I have provided into the text pane at http://geojson.io and edit it down to just your assigned feature.

+### Convert Your GeoJSON to a GPX File

+Now that you have your assigned area in GeoJSON format, it's time to make a quick conversion to GPX.
+Why didn't we just make a GPX file in the first place?
+Because GPX files don't play as well with web mapping APIs like Leaflet or Mapbox GL, aren't as readable, and you're much less likely to run into them.
+Plus, GPX files can't actually draw polygons, just lines around their edges.

+I've made an interface at http://aaronpdennis.github.io/geojson-to-gpx/ to help us convert the data.
+Paste your GeoJSON into the top box, click the button, and then copy and paste the code in the bottom box into a blank text document on your computer (use a basic text editor like NotePad on Windows or TextEdit on Mac OS X).
+Save that file with the extension *.gpx*.

+### Opening Your Tracing Assignment in the iD Editor

+You're now almost ready to start contributing to OSM.
+Go to http://openstreetmap.org, log in to your account, and click edit.